The Benefits of Optimism Are Real

-A positive outlook is the most important predictor of resilience.
-It's not just Hollywood magic.
+Having a positive outlook is the most important predictor of resilience.

 One of the most memorable scenes of the Oscar-nominated film Silver Linings Playbook revolves around Ernest Hemingway’s A Farewell to Arms, a novel that does not end well, to put it mildly.

-Which is why the Hemingway novel, which is part of Nikki’s syllabus, is such a buzz kill.
-When he gets to the last pages, and discovers that it ends grimly with death, he slams the book shut, throws it through a glass window of his parents' house, and storms into their room in the middle of the night, saying:
+Which is why the Hemingway novel, which is part of Nikki’s syllabus, is such a buzzkill.
+When he gets to the last pages, and discovers that it ends grimly with death, he slams the book shut, throws it through a glass window, and storms into his parents’ room in the middle of the night, saying:

-Another best picture nominee, Life of Pi, employs a similar device.
-Pi finds himself aboard a lifeboat with a ferocious Bengal tiger in the aftermath of a shipwreck that has his entire family.
-Lost at sea in the Pacific Ocean for 227 days -- starved, desperate, and forced into a game of survival with the tiger -- Pi pushes forward, even though he, like Pat, has lost everything.
+Another Best Picture nominee, Life of Pi, employs a similar device.
+Pi finds himself aboard a lifeboat with a ferocious Bengal tiger in the aftermath of a shipwreck that has killed his entire family.
+Lost at sea in the Pacific Ocean for 227 days —starved, desperate, and forced into a game of survival with the tiger—Pi pushes forward, even though he, like Pat, has lost everything.
 Pi says, “You might think I lost all hope at that point.
 I did.
 And as a result I perked up and felt much better.”

 Pi’s resilience is incredible once you realize what happens on board the lifeboat and how Pi copes with the tragedy that he witnesses and endures.
 There’s more to the story than the boy and the tiger.
 Though what really happened is terrible, Pi chooses to tell a different story.
 His parallels what really happened, but is beautiful not bleak, transcendent not nihilistic.